Well-begun is half done applies to all of life’s challenges. And for building employee loyalty, keeping the best employees, it’s a perfect truism.

 Announce it to your partners and vendors.
 It’s flattering to the new hire.
 It builds their confidence.
 And it will smooth their first interactions with your partners and vendors.
 That will make them effective from their first call or email.

-Your vendors will appreciate the close communication that insures a smooth start for this new relationship.
+Your vendors will appreciate the close communication that ensures a smooth start for this new relationship.

 Idea: Why not issue a press release for your newest front-line employee**? ( Who spends more of their time influencing a customer’s impression of your brand than your front-line employees?)

 Well-begun is half done.
 Follow these steps and you’re half-way to your goal of sending your employees home every night happy.
-And that’s the half-way mark to insuring they want to come back the next day and the day after and the day after….
+And that’s the half-way mark to ensuring they want to come back the next day and the day after and the day after…

 ** This idea came to me as I wrote this post.
 As I’ve edited this post, it still seems like a good idea.
 What do you think?